 - A. Maximum Amount Payable.
-The maximum amount payable by COUNTY for services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement is Ninety Thousand, Nine Hundred and Ninety-Six Dollars (\$90,996.00).
+The maximum amount payable by COUNTY for services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement is One Hundred and Two Thousand Nine Hundred Ninety-One Dollars (\$102,991.00).
 CONTRACTOR agrees to perform all services required by this Agreement for an amount not to exceed such maximum dollar amount.
-However, if local, state or federal funding or allowance rates are reduced or eliminated, COUNTY may, by amendment, reduce the maximum amount payable for services provided hereunder, or terminate this Agreement as provided herein. - B. Schedule of Rates.
-The specific rates and costs applicable to this Agreement are set forth in Exhibit B Schedule of Rates/Invoice Schedule/Budget, which is attached hereto and incorporated herein by reference. - C. Additional Services.
+However, if local, state or federal funding or allowance rates are reduced or eliminated, COUNTY may, by amendment, reduce the maximum amount payable for services provided hereunder, or terminate this Agreement as provided herein.
+Under no circumstances shall the maximum compensation cap exceed the amount of One Hundred and Two Thousand Nine Hundred Ninety-One Dollars (\$102,991.00). - B. Schedule of Rates.
+The specific rates and costs applicable to this Agreement are set forth in Exhibit C CalFresh Outreach Budget, which is attached hereto and incorporated herein by reference.
+Any shifts in funds to or from the personnel category of the budget must be approved in writing by COUNTY.
+CONTRACTOR may shift up to twenty percent (20%) of the budgeted amounts between all other categories without written authorization from COUNTY.
+Indirect Costs are not allowed to exceed ten percent (10%) of the total modified costs per the federal Office of Management and Budget's Uniform Administrative Requirements. - C. Additional Services.
 Any additional services not otherwise provided for herein shall not be provided by CONTRACTOR, or compensated by COUNTY, without written authorization by COUNTY.
 All unauthorized costs and expenses incurred above the maximum dollar amount set forth herein shall be the responsibility of CONTRACTOR.
 CONTRACTOR shall notify COUNTY, in writing, at least six (6) weeks prior to the date upon which CONTRACTOR estimates that the maximum dollar amount will be reached.